 Commission Should Commission Should

 PRIMARY OBJECTIVE Be Involved NOT Be Involved

 Activities that improve water quality

 X

 Activities that improve habitat and the

-overall ecology of the waterbody x
+overall ecology of the waterbody X

+Activities that improve recreation Partnering only:

-Activities that improve recreation Partnering only; not primary obj.
+Activities that improve recreation not primary obj.

-Activities that improve aesthetics x
+Activities that improve aesthetics

+X

-Activities that improve or protect human health and safety Partnering only; not primary obj.
+Activities that improve or protect human Partnering only;

+health and safety not primary obj.

+Ducto at function (consists of Flood Control V /Likely e

-Protect function/capacity of Flood Control Project X (Likely a maintenance activity by cities)
+Protect function/capacity of Flood Control х (Likely а

+Project maintenance

+activity by cities)